Financial Statements 101: Compilation vs. Review vs. Audit

 - More time-consuming and expensive than a Compilation, but considerably less than an Audit.

-- Often prepared for companies that have bank loans, creditors, or outside investors (in cases where audited financials are not required).
+- Often suitable for companies that have bank loans, creditors, or outside investors (in cases where audited financials are not required).

 - The CPA firm performs additional work called “inquiry and analytical procedures,” and issues a report providing limited assurance that the financial statements are presented fairly.